Tosmel2/OGTL-qwasar_SE/README.md

 ***

 ## Task

-TODO - What is the problem?
-And where is the challenge?
+# Introduction
+Welcome to the Shell environment quest.?

 ## Description
-TODO - How have you solved the problem?
+Learn how to create directories and files with the right permissions, to read the listing directory command and to git push all your exercises.

 ## Installation
-TODO - How to install your project? npm install? make? make re?
+How to install your project? npm install? make? make re?

 ## Usage
-TODO - How does it work?
+How does it work?
 ```
 ./my_project argument1 argument2
 ```